 There are many reasons why we fell in love with Indonesia, we told you already about the best places to visit in Indonesia (its paradise islands and incredible wildlife is something unique to see), but another reason why we love the country so much is because of their food.

-Although we should do a list wit the 100 best foods to try in Indonesia, it would take us forever and it would be really hard for you to pick your favourite.
-For that reason, we have decided to do a shorter list with just the top 10 Indonesian dishes you can not miss.
+What is the most popular food in indonesia?
+Although we should do a list with the 100 best Indonesian food recipes, that would take us forever and it would be really hard for you to pick your favourite.
+For that reason, we have decided to do a shorter list with just the top 10 Indonesian dishes recipes you can not miss.
 Believe us, if you ever visit the country, don´t forget to try all of them!

 1) Nasi Goreng